imarsman/concur/README.md

 Options:
   --arguments ARGUMENTS, -a ARGUMENTS
                          lists of arguments
-  --files FILES, -f FILES
-                         files to read into lines --dry-run, -d          show command to run but don't run --slots SLOTS, -s SLOTS
+  --dry-run, -d          show command to run but don't run --slots SLOTS, -s SLOTS
                          number of parallel tasks